The Health Benefits of Tea

 Reduce Cholesterol - Black tea is a great non-sweetened beverage that has been found to help enhance the use of insulin in the body.
 LDL and HDL are two types of lipoproteins that carry cholesterol throughout the body.
 Too much LDL in the body can increase the risk of heart disease and stroke.
 Studies have found that black tea may help reduce LDL levels.

-Energy Boost - opt for a Ginseng infused tea which will give you a boost for the day!
+Energy Boost - opt for a Ginseng-infused tea which will give you a boost for the day!
 For thousands of years, Chinese Ginseng is added to teas, drunk alone as a tonic and chewed on to boost energy and enhance overall health.
 Yerba mate is also excellent for boosting energy.

 Cancer - There has been a great deal of research done on tea and cancer cells.
 As always, full research and chats with your G.P are essential.